 Access protection allows you to protect your content and events so only a select group of people can access it, based on them having a valid email address or email domain based on an allowed list.
 This will allow you to share more confidential information with prospects, customers and employees in a content track or a VEX event without the worry of someone viewing it who shouldn’t be.

 To begin using access protection, complete the following set-up steps.

-First you’ll define allowed lists of people who can access specific PathFactory experiences.
+First you’ll define allowed lists of people who can access specific PathFactory Experiences (Standard and Templated).

 - Select Gear > Access Protection.

 - Select an existing group you wish to modify or add a new group.
 Each group is an allowed list that you can apply to Experiences you build in PathFactory.

 You can apply one or more groups as allowed lists to specific Content Tracks, Explore Pages, or VEX Events.
 Maintaining clear groups with obvious purposes keeps things organized and helps multiple users know which group to apply to the Experience they’re building.
 Examples of common groups are a list of customer email domains, a list of registrants for an event, or specific email addresses of decision makers in a sales cycle.

 - Add the email addresses or domains of the individuals you would like to grant access to by clicking Add Domain.
 In the dialog that opens, you can add by manually typing it in or pasting a comma or space separated list into the input field.